How to Let Dropbox Ignore Folders and Files for Saving Space?

 Step 1.
 Go to the CBackup website and create a free account, and sign in.

 Step 2.
-On the left taskbar, click My Storage, then select Dropbox and tap Authorize Now.
+On the left taskbar, click Storage, then select Dropbox and tap Authorize Now.
 Sign in to your Dropbox account, and click Allow to let CBackup access files and folders in your Dropbox.

 Step 3.
 Modify the Cloud Name, and edit the Storage Path, you should tick the Note option, and press OK.

 Step 4.
-Repeat Step 2 - 3 to add all your Dropbox and other cloud drive accounts, then go to +Add Combined Cloud.
-You could see all the cloud drive accounts and total space in the My Storage tab.
+Repeat Steps 2 - 3 to add all your Dropbox and other cloud drive accounts, then go to +Add Combined Cloud, and follow the steps to complete the process.
+You could see all the cloud drive accounts and total space in the Storage tab.

 You have obtained more backup space for free through the above steps.
 Besides, you can use CBackup to backup the computer to Dropbox.
 When there is a problem with your cloud storage service, you can use CBackup to easily back up PC files to the cloud without waiting for the problem to be completely repaired.